Activities With Kids

 Next, take the time to time it.
 This is perhaps one of the best ways to teach your kids how to make cleaning fun.
 Pacing can be hard for kids to understand, especially the younger ones who don't necessarily recognize how long five minutes is.
 Use the kitchen timer and give your kids a task to complete before the timer goes off.
 This will help them to learn increments of time as well as give them a little incentive to keep it moving.

 After, crank up the music and play a little "Follow the Leader."
-Give each child an old apron and have him or her tidy up counters while you follow after they are done with a bottle of Lysol® Hydrogen Peroxide Multi-Purpose Cleaner Make one child the designated leader and let them choose the cleaning path, while the others follow.
+Give each child an old apron and have him or her tidy up counters while you follow with a wet rag to sweep up any crumbs.
+Make one child the designated leader and let them choose the cleaning path, while the others follow.
 Switch leaders every five minutes.
+After they’re done and have left the room, follow up with a bottle of Lysol® Hydrogen Peroxide Multi-Purpose Cleaner.

 Last, end with singing a song.
 Once you're done cleaning the house and it's finally time to relax, head to the sink to wash some hands.
 Teach your kids to sing a song as they wash so they'll know how to judge exactly how long they should spend soaping up.
 When you're done, show them how to use a paper towel to turn off the faucet.